xHindge eVersion Pattern

 Extending beyond the primary Web based MVC approach, eVersion Framework provides a migration path for non-eVersion applications to be modified in to an eVersion application.

-An excellent example of Eversion Priciple (a process of turning inside-out ) is the way corporations in broadcasting industry are using Facebook, and Twitter based social media systems.
+An excellent example of Eversion Priciple (a process of turning inside-out ) is the way corporations in broadcasting industry are using Facebook, and Twitter based social media systems and Smart Phones and Tablets based Mobile Network Services.

 The audience of the TV and Radio broadcasting services are using Facebook and Twitter, providing real time feedback of world wide events for the daily news and views to the radio and TV broadcasting services, increasing the legitimacy of the broadcasting news. ( “Egyptian SPRING” and “Libyan FALL” of 2011)